 It is important that you stick to your weekly mileage, irrespective of how busy you get, to avoid very large inconsistencies.
 One week of reduced mileage is ok, but large fluctuations in weekly mileage can hinder your progress.

-Lastly, make sure that you get proper nutrition to build your body’s ability to withstand the training effort.
+Lastly, make sure that you get proper nutrition to build your Healthy Body’s ability to withstand the training effort.
 Proper nutrition will fuel your workouts, allowing your performance to continue to increase.
 Include calcium, carbs, proteins, vegetables, and water in your diet, in the appropriate portions.